nlihaora/Ethereum-Analysis/README.md

 # Ethereum-Analysis
-A Ethereum Analysis with Big Data Process Techniques (Hadoop\Apache Spark)
+A Ethereum Analysis with Big Data Process Techniques (Hadoop)